saritahub/bank-tech-test/recipe/class_design_recipe.md

   def date
     # Stores the transaction dates
-    # Or, just adds today's date
+    # Or, just adds today's date using Date.today.to_s
   end

   def deposit